 Related: Postpartum Hormone Changes: What To Expect

 No woman wants to entertain guests while she’s tired and sore.
 Again, you just had a baby!
 Take this time to sleep as much as you can.
 Your baby will wake up every few hours to eat and poop, so in these first days, it’s essential to rest and get to know your baby without many interruptions.
 Soak in those moments, though.
 As they say, the days are long, but the years are short.
-And try to get some sleep as you can.
+And try to get as much sleep as you can.

-No matter what you decide, I want you to consider who you want to visit and when you want them to visit before your baby arrives.
-This way, you can have an idea of what to expect and can control the chaos.
-And if you decide while you’re there at the hospital that you don’t want someone or anyone to stop by, don’t feel bad if you need to say, “Hey, I am having a tough time with nursing (or baby), and I’m not sleeping very well yet/I’m not feeling very well right now.
+And if you decide while you’re at the hospital that you don’t want someone or anyone to stop by, don’t feel bad if you need to say, “Hey, I am having a tough time with nursing (or baby), and I’m not sleeping very well yet/I’m not feeling very well right now.
 Can you see me in a few days?”

 You don’t owe anyone an apology for holding off on visiting.
 All you need to focus on is you and your family!

-1. Send her something while she’s at the hospital.
 Flowers are always nice, and food is great!
 Either snacks or a meal is a wonderful gift since hospital food can sometimes not be the greatest.

 Related: Best Gifts To Bring to a New Family in the Hospital

-3. Offer to help with their pets!
 Take their dogs for a walk or offer to feed their cats, fish, or other pets.
 This will reduce the number of trips Dad or partner has to make, allowing them to stay with their wife/partner and new baby.

-4. Go to her house to help tidy things up.
 She will so appreciate coming home to a clean house.
 Just don’t rearrange things.
 She doesn’t want to dig and search for whatever she needs when she returns.

-5. Stock her fridge with food and water, and consider making freezer meals!
 Make sure that the food is easy to heat up and prepare.
 Additionally, giving her a large water bottle or a supply of bottled water to stay nourished and hydrated is the perfect gift for when she returns home.

 Related: 12 Postpartum Freezer Meals You’ll Love

-6. Buy her other kids some small gifts for when she gets back home with the baby.
 These can include puzzles, coloring books, crafts, Legos, or any other activity that will keep them busy while she is with the baby and/or nursing.